tsaowe/ui-team/README.md

 https://www.liaoxuefeng.com/wiki/0013739516305929606dd18361248578c67b8067c8c017b000

-You may fist learn the most useful command, and get what the Git is.
+You may fist learn the most useful commands, and get what the Git is and what work it does.